Skip to main content

 info

 Starting from version v1.0.0, this project uses sherpa-onnx to run the SenseVoiceSmall (int8 quantized) model as the default speech recognition solution.
-This is an out-of-the-box configuration - you don't need to do any additional setup, the system will automatically download the model files and extract them to the project's models directory on first run.
+This is an out-of-the-box configuration - you don't need any additional setup.
+The system will automatically download and extract model files to the project's models directory on first run.

 CUDA Inference